 Thankfully, Ginko is a pretty good patient, so it hasn’t been too rough.

-Once we get the OK, I’ll probably take him out on leash for another week or so to poke around outside.
+Once we get the OK, I’ll probably take him out on leash for another week or so to wander around outside.
 What’s that phrase from the movie “Hope Floats”? … and blow the stink off him?

 We’ve required Ginko to wear his Bite-Not collar so that he doesn’t lick the knee when he is sleeping in his crate or when we cannot watch him.
 But, I try to give him as much freedom as I can.

 Here is a close-up.
 You can see the shaved spot on his other leg is growing back nicely.
-I’m not sure why one side bugs him more than the other, but we’re hoping this licked-raw spot heals up soon.
+I’m not sure why one side bugs him more than the other, but we’re hoping this spot heals up soon.